BrianOdhiambo/Water-Point-Infrastructure/README.md

 Water point infrastructure provides information about infrastrucuture resources, for each water point.
-It returns:
+It returns: <br>
-    * The number of water points that are functional.
+    *The number of water points that are functional. <br>
-    * The number of water points per community.
+    *The number of water points per community. <br>
-    * The rank for each community by the percentage of broken water points.
+    *The rank for each community by the percentage of broken water points. <br>

 ## Guideline of running the file